jibagast/python/README.md

 All Credit to
 DevOps Journey

 None of this work is mine.
-I have copied this repo for my training and learnig purpose.
+I have copied this repo for my training and learning purpose.

 https://www.youtube.com/@DevOpsJourney